kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 poor kidney function so it may only be reported for values less than 60 ml/min.
-Although the MDRD equation for African Americans is not intended for use in calculating eGFR for pediatric patients, some HMOs may report eGFR using the MDRD for children (i.e., one of the MDRD TEST<sub>TYPEs</sub> would be populated in the VDW for children at your site if that is the case).
+Although the MDRD equation for African Americans is not intended for use in calculating eGFR for pediatric patients, some HMOs may report eGFR using the MDRD for children (i.e., one of the MDRD TEST\_TYPEs would be populated in the VDW for children at your site if that is the case).
 Test Method Variance: Prior to 2005, the equation was as follows:
 GFR= 186 x (Scr)-1.154 x (Age)-0.203 x (0.742 if female) x (1.120 if African American)